clintpgeorge/clintpgeorge.github.io/courses/ml-spring-2020.md

 ## Schedule of Classes

 Note: This is a tentative course schedule.
 It will be updated often.
-Also, *log on to [Classroom](https://classroom.google.com/)* to see lecture slides, additional course materials, and announcements.
+Also, *log on to [Classroom](https://classroom.google.com/)* to see lecture slides,videos, additional course materials, and announcements.

 |  S/N  |  Date  | Topic                                                                                                                                | Resources                                                                                                                                                                                                                                                                |
 | :---: | :----: | :----------------------------------------------------------------------------------------------------------------------------------- | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |